Here's Where to Get Funko D23 Expo 2022 Pop Figure Exclusives

 Disney's D23 Expo for 2022 will be jam packed with reveals for Marvel, Star Wars, Pixar, Disney Parks, and more.
 Naturally, Funko Pop figure exclusives will be part of the festivities, and everything you need to know about getting your hands on them can be found right here.

 The D23 Expo 2022 Funko Pops listed below will go live starting at 6am PT / 9am ET on September 9th.
-Keep in mind that shared exclusives at Amazon and BoxLunch might arrive later.
+Keep in mind that shared exclusives at Amazon and BoxLunch might arrive later in the day.
 Links will be updated as the Pop figures go live.
 As always, if your chosen D23 Funko Pop sells out, you can always find it here on eBay.
+UPDATE: The exclusive Cinderella Lucifer Pop has finally dropped!

 Funko D23 Expo 2022 Exclusives / Shop Funko Exclusive Pops